wyattshapiro/nyc_311/README.md

   - Also, I could switch the "Prepare data for analysis" DAG to append new rows to the tables instead of resetting the tables on every run.
 This way I only have to process 311 and weather data from a short time period instead of all of it.

 - If the pipelines were run on a daily basis by 7am.
-  - My first step would be to launch a dedicated AWS EC2 server that contained Airflow instead of using my local computer.
-This would ensure that the DAGs ran every day, because the EC2 server would be less likely to shut down than my local computer.
+  - Launch a dedicated AWS EC2 server that contained Airflow.
-  - Then, I would set up a dedicated metadb and s3 bucket for Airflow logging to ensure logs persist even after resetting the database.
-In addition, this would ensure logs are viewable across multiple machines so any engineer on the team could debug and monitor.
+  - Set up a dedicated metadb and s3 bucket for Airflow logging to ensure logs persist even after resetting the database.
-  - I would also configure email alerts on failure, so that if a problem occurs a teammate or I could be notified quickly.
+  - Configure email alerts on failure, so that if a problem occurs a teammate or I could be notified quickly.
-  - Finally, I would add a Service Level Agreement to Airflow to make sure the data was prepared for the end users on an agreed upon schedule.
+  - Add a Service Level Agreement to Airflow to make sure the data was prepared for the end users on an agreed upon schedule.
 This would help indicate if there were performance issues or if we needed to scale up the Airflow instance.

 - If the database needed to be accessed by 100+ people.
   - If there are many users that need to access the database, I would want to optimize the most common queries running against Redshift.
 One way to do this is to specify sort_keys for these common queries, where each table's sort key would act like an index.
 This would result in query filters scanning data more efficiently.